Pets

 In the Maastricht Region, hondenbelasting (dog tax) is paid to Belastingsamenwerking Gemeenten en Waterschappen – BsGW, and once the dog is registered with the municipality owners will receive the tax bill from BsGW.

-Bringing an animal to the Netherlands from another EU Member State
+Bringing an different kind of animal (from another EU Member State)

 When planning to bring a small rodent, rabbit, bird, fish, amphibian or reptile to the Netherlands from another EU Member State, it must have a pet's health certificate signed by a veterinarian.